lumoslabs/job_metadata/README.md

 Distributed Batched Job Metadata Management

 This gem is intended to be used alongside a job queuing library.
 It can be used to provide context for jobs with many batches.
-It allows jobs to look up data they need in order to perform in a centralized store, and to report outcomes to the centralized store.
+It allows batches or jobs to look up data they need in order to perform in a centralized store, and to report outcomes to the centralized store.

 Currently, it is intended to be used with Redis as the centralized store.